Missile Killer Hits Highest-Ever Target

 A missile interceptor has set an all-time altitude record, streaking into space in a shot that bested the much-publicized shootdown of a crippled satellite in 2008.

-Post-mission data analysis shows the Raytheon-built Standard Missile-3 Block IB reached the record height during a Sept.
-18 test.
-Another SM-3 Block 1B took out a medium-range ballistic missile target on Thursday.
+Post-mission data analysis shows the Raytheon-built Standard Missile-3 Block IB reached the record height during a test.
+Another SM-3 Block 1B took out a medium-range ballistic missile target.

 “The higher a threat is destroyed in its trajectory the better, because it extends the military’s response options by providing more time for decision making,” said Kenyon Hiser, Raytheon Missile Systems’ SM-3 deputy program director.

-Although the exact altitude of the Sept.
-18 flight is classified, the intercept was higher than the famous satellite shootdown in 2008.
+Although the exact altitude of the record-setting test flight is classified, the intercept was higher than the famous satellite shootdown in 2008.
 During that mission, a modified SM-3 intercepted a non-functioning satellite containing toxic fuel that was slipping out of orbit.

 The latest tests show the Standard Missile-3 Block 1B is on schedule for deployment in 2015, said Dr. Taylor Lawrence, president of Raytheon Missile Systems.